Ivors nominations for Jon Guy and Gareth Moorcraft

 The Ivors Classical Awards celebrate music by British, Irish or UK resident composers.
 The six categories are judged anonymously, with all identifying information removed from all entered materials seen by the judges.
 A jury of 30 composer judges from The Ivors Academy considered over 220 works entered for this year’s Awards, resulting in 29 nominated works in the shortlist.

-The 2025 shortlist features seven composers nominated for the first time – Ruby Colley, Nneka Cummins, Jon Guy, Luke Mombrea, Lucie Treacher, Anibal Vidal and Nathan Williamson – as well as composers who have previously been nominated or won an Ivor Novello Award or British Composer Award.
-Previous winners nominated again this year include Julian Anderson, Helen Grime, Gareth Moorcraft and Judith Weir, in addition to two-time winner Robin Haigh and 2024 Academy Fellowship recipient James MacMillan who have both been nominated twice .
+The 2025 shortlist featured seven composers nominated for the first time – Ruby Colley, Nneka Cummins, Jon Guy, Luke Mombrea, Lucie Treacher, Anibal Vidal and Nathan Williamson – as well as composers who have previously been nominated or won an Ivor Novello Award or British Composer Award.
+Previous winners nominated again this year included Julian Anderson, Helen Grime, Gareth Moorcraft and Judith Weir, in addition to two-time winner Robin Haigh and 2024 Academy Fellowship recipient James MacMillan who have both been nominated twice.

-This year, the Academy is also crediting librettists with a nomination where they have written new words for a work, as opposed to setting an existing text or poem.
-Seven librettists are nominated – Grahame Davies, April De Angelis, Helen Eastman, Zoe Gilbert, Paul Griffiths, Megg Nicol and Rachel Warr.
+This year, the Academy also credited librettists with a nomination where they have written new words for a work, as opposed to setting an existing text or poem.
+Seven librettists were nominated – Grahame Davies, April De Angelis, Helen Eastman, Zoe Gilbert, Paul Griffiths, Megg Nicol and Rachel Warr.

 Roberto Neri, Chief Executive of The Ivors Academy, said: “Congratulations to all our nominees, who reflect the outstanding creativity shaping contemporary composition.
 Their works explore powerful themes of technology, nature, history, our relationships and identity.
 An Ivor Novello Award is one of the highest honours in music, made unique by recognition from fellow composers.”